zainsplace/zainsplace/README.md

 ## Hi there 👋

-I’m Zain, currently building my skills in **cybersecurity and coding** for fun and using Github to track my progress.
+I’m Zain — currently building my skills in **cybersecurity and coding** for the love of the game, using GitHub to track my progress.

-Creating open source tools for others to use.
+I’m also creating open-source tools for others to use.

-- 🔭 Working on: understanding cybersecurity concepts and techniques
+- 🔭 Working on: Building out my Github presence
-- 🌱 Learning: **HTML & Python**
+- 💻 Experience in: Godot coding, python scripting, reverse engineering
-- ⚡ Fun fact: I love coding all this **just for fun**
+- 🌱 Learning: HTML & Python, Security+

 ### 🏆 Educational Achievements
 - Student Ambassador at school
-- Achieved L2 Distinction in Creative iMedia
+- Level 2 Distinction in Creative iMedia
-- Predicted D* in A-Level ICT
+- Predicted D* in BTEC ICT Level 3 AAQ

-### 📫 Connect with me
+### 📫 Connect
 [acmanzain@gmail.com](mailto:acmanzain@gmail.com)